 plant breeding companies, agricultural marketing groups, livestock societies and machinery manufacturing companies;

-Catchment Management Authorities, Landcare and other natural resource management organizations;
+Catchment Management Authorities, Landcare and other natural resource management organisations;

 research with universities, CSIRO and other government and research agencies; and